Magma Silver Corp.: Magma Silver Announces Consulting Services Agreement

-Vancouver, British Columbia--(Newsfile Corp. - May 30, 2025) - Magma Silver Corp.
-(TSXV: MGMA) (FSE: BC21) (WKN: A411DV) ("Magma" or the "Company") is pleased to announce it has entered into a consulting services agreement with Euroswiss Capital Partners Inc. ("Euroswiss").
-Euroswiss will be a strategic and financial partner to help the Company increase brand recognition and liquidity in the central European capital markets.
-Pursuant to the agreement, Euroswiss will assist the Company, on a non-exclusive basis, to develop communication plans aimed at increasing Magma's recognition in the central European markets as well as networking, business development, and general corporate finance opportunities in Europe for an initial term of 6 months starting on June 1, 2025.
-Magma will pay Euroswiss an aggregate of CAD$60,000.
+Vancouver, British Columbia--(Newsfile Corp. - June 2, 2025) - Magma Silver Corp.
+(TSXV: MGMA) (FSE: BC21) (WKN: A411DV) ("Magma" or the "Company") is pleased to announce it has entered into a consulting services agreement with Daniel Schaad.
+Daniel will carry out media awareness campaigns in Europe to increase Magma's recognition in the German and European markets.
+The agreement is for an initial term of 3 months starting on June 2, 2025.
+Magma will pay Daniel an aggregate of CAD$12,600.
 The agreement has been conditionally approved by the TSX Venture Exchange.
-A principal of Euroswiss owns 700,000 shares and 550,000 share purchase warrants of the Company.
-Euroswiss is an arm's length party to the Company.
+Daniel does not own any securities of the Company or any right to acquire securities of the Company.
+Daniel Schaad is an arm's length party to the Company.

 About Magma Silver Corp.